Charles Schwab vs Betterment 2025

 Additional Services

-Fractional-share Trading: Both firms allow this (Schwab limits it to S&P 500 stocks in self-directed accounts).
+Fractional Shares: Both (Schwab limits to S&P 500 names in self-directed accounts).

 Winner: Schwab